Cornerstone is one of America's Best Colleges according to the Wall Street Journal

 Out-of-State Licensure

-If you are seeking to pursue licensure in other states, your Cornerstone faculty advisor will work with you to ensure you receive a tailored plan that meets your state’s requirements.
-See the list of participating states and licensure here.
+If you plan to pursue licensure outside Michigan, your faculty advisor will work with you to help align your coursework with your state’s requirements.

 CACREP Aligned